Major CCPA updates you need to know

 Non-discrimination in connection with financial incentives and calculating the value of consumer data.

-Summary of Key CCPA Amendments Signed in 2019
+Summary of key CCPA amendments signed in 2019

 In 2019 at least 18 bills to amend the CCPA were introduced in the California legislature, with six signed by the governor.
 These amendments did not signal significant changes for most businesses that had been preparing for compliance with the CCPA, though they aimed to clarify certain issues including: